 A reversible door comes in handy if you must squeeze your mini fridge into a particular space.
 You can then adjust the door to open in the direction that makes the most sense for your room layout.

 Mini fridges weigh anywhere from 30 to 100 pounds.
 If you plan to move your mini fridge often, this information proves helpful.
-For example, if you’re planning to take a mini fridge to the dorm, you might prefer something on the lighter side so you don’t have to struggle moving it in and out.
+For example, if you’re planning to take a mini fridge with you while living in a dorm, you might prefer something on the lighter side so you don’t have to struggle moving it in and out.

 Mini fridges cost anywhere from $50 to $300.
 Units with a larger interior tend to cost more.
 Specialty fridges (wine fridges, appliances with larger freezers) may also cost more.